 Now take the washcloth and start scrubbing in a circular motion all over your foot.
 When you’re done, put the scrubbed foot back in the water and repeat the process on the other one.

 Rinse off the scrub and pat your feet dry.

 This part is wonderful, especially if you can get someone to give you a nice foot massage.
 I find it’s best to complete this step when you know you won’t need to put sandals back on (it’ll be quite slippery if you do) or are ok with putting socks over freshly-moistened feet (I can’t stand this feeling, but many can).

 I’ve found shea butter and coconut oil to be a great combination for deeply moisturizing skin.
 When used in the right ratio, it rubs in nicely without feeling super greasy and also offers a nice antifungal property for those who experience athlete’s foot.

 - ¾ cup coconut oil (where to find high-quality coconut oil)

 - ½ cup shea butter (where to find high-quality shea butter)

 - 15 drops lavender essential oil – you can use any essential oil you wish, or a combination like lavender/mint or lavender/tea tree to further combat fungal issues – (where to find 100% pure essential oils)

-To use: Massage this foot moisturizer into feet, focusing on dry, cracked areas.
+To use: Massage this homemade foot cream into feet, focusing on dry, cracked areas.
 Cover feet with cotton socks right away if you wish.
 Try this every once in a while for some nice pampering or repeat on a regular basis to soften dry feet.